Azure-Samples/azure-spring-boot-samples/storage/spring-cloud-azure-starter-integration-storage-queue/storage-queue-operation/README.md

-# Spring Cloud Azure Storage Queue Operation Code Sample shared library for Java
+# Spring Cloud Azure Storage Queue Operation Code Sample

 This code sample demonstrates how to use [Storage Queue Operation][storage-queue-operation].